facioquo/stock-indicators-python/docs/pages/guide.md

 1. Install prerequisite framework dependencies

-    Stock Indicators for Python has dependency on [PythonNet](https://github.com/pythonnet/pythonnet), which uses [CLR(Common Language Runtime)](https://learn.microsoft.com/dotnet/standard/clr).
+    Stock Indicators for Python has dependency on on the [Common Language Runtime (CLR)](https://learn.microsoft.com/dotnet/standard/clr).
+You'll need to install the .NET SDK in your environment to get required CLR capability.

     Check that you've installed the following prerequisite software:

-    > Use the latest **Python** and **.NET SDK** for best performance.
+    > Install the latest **Python** and **.NET SDK** for best performance.

     | Installer | Min | Latest | Download |
     |---| :---: | :---: | --- |